3000 Calorie Meal Plan: 7 Day Meal Plan For Muscle Gain

 • Chocolate avocado smoothie (1/2 cup unsweetened soy milk, 1/2 tbsp of flaxseeds, 1/3 tbsp of chia seeds, 1 scoop of protein powder, 1/2 avocado)

-Foods to include in a 3000 calorie high protein meal plan
+Foods to Include in a 3000 calorie Meal Plan

-In a 3000 calorie high protein meal plan, it’s important to include a variety of foods that are rich in protein to support muscle growth and recovery.
+In a 3000 calorie muscle gain meal plan, it’s important to include a variety of foods that are rich in protein to support muscle growth and recovery.

-Here are some examples of foods to include in a 3000 calorie meal plan:
+Here are some examples of foods to include in a 3000 calorie meal plan for muscle gain:

 • Lean Meats: Chicken breast, turkey, lean cuts of beef, and pork tenderloin.